VirtusLab/render/README.md

 Custom functions:

 - `render` - invokes the `render` from inside of the template, making the renderer recursive, [see example](examples/example.yaml.tmpl#L10), can be combined with other functions, e.g. `b64dec`, `b64enc`, `readFile`
-- `readFile` - reads a file from a given path, relative paths are translated to abolute paths, based on `root` function
+- `readFile` - reads a file from a given path, relative paths are translated to absolute paths, based on `root` function
-- `root` - the root path for rendering, used relative to absolute path tranlsation in any file based operations; by default `PWD` is used, can be overriden with a `--config` or `--set`
+- `root` - the root path for rendering, used relative to absolute path translation in any file based operations; by default `PWD` is used, can be overridden with a `--config` or `--set`

 ## Usage